-Additional information for health care providers on appropriate and safe use of dental X-ray imaging exams includes:
+Additional information for healthcare providers on appropriate and safe use of dental X-ray imaging exams (including the use of cone-beam computed tomography in dentistry) includes:

 - The joint FDA and American Dental Association Guidelines for the Selection of Patients for Dental Radiographic Examinations-2004 provides information on how to determine if X-rays are appropriate (justified) for a given patient.
 While these guidelines do not mention CBCT specifically, many of the general recommendations apply to dental CBCT.

 - Position statement of the American Academy of Oral and Maxillofacial Radiology on selection criteria for the use of radiology in dental implantology with emphasis on cone beam computed tomography (2012)